-Copyright © 1998-2001 The Amanda Company.
+Copyright © 1992-2001 The Amanda Company.
 All Rights Reserved.
 This guide and the software described herein are copyrighted with all rights reserved.
 No part of this publication may be reproduced, transmitted, stored in a retrieval system, or translated into any language in any form by any means without the prior written permission of The Amanda Company.

 Amanda and Amanda@ are registered trademarks and sales trademarks of The Amanda Company.
-Other brand names and product names are trademarks or registered trademarks of their respective owners.
+Other brand names and product names mentioned in this manual are trademarks or registered trademarks of their respective owners.